Today – 10 of the best non chocolate Easter gifts for adults and children. Lovely chocolate free Easter presents for all!

 Now I’m not usually one to turn down chocolate but at Easter even I can start to find it a bit overwhelming.
 So if you don’t want to buy something edible what are your options?
 Well luckily there’s lots!
 As a blatant excuse to spend the afternoon browsing some of my favourite online shops I thought I’d give you a run down of the best.
 (Don’t forget to check out Easter Deals here too)

 Monogrammed Egg Cups from Cox & Cox – £8.50

 Firstly, who could say no to a boiled egg in these these super cute egg cups?
 Now E is starting to read he loves things with his name or initials on so I think these will go down a treat.

 Easter Gift Box Kits (Pack of 3) from Baker Ross – £2.99

 This is my kind of craft.
-A kit with all the bits cut out for you, ready to go and then just straight forward sticking for the kids to do.
-You can use the boxes for gifts you’re giving or keep them for the kids to put their chocolate in and at £1 each they are a bargain
+A kit with all the bits cut out for you, ready to go.
+Then just straight forward sticking for the kids to do.
+You can use the boxes for gifts you’re giving or keep them for the kids to put their chocolate in.
+At £1 each they are a bargain